saucelabs/sauce-school/codelabs/Module3_APITesting.md

 #### Note:
 Negative
 : If you plan on re-using code snippets from the Vault, make sure those variables remain consistent across each test.
-Also note that if you set an input set or global parameter with the same name, those values will override what is saved in the Vault.
+Also note that if you add an input set or global parameter with the same name, those values will override what is saved in the Vault.

 ### Exercise: Use the Vault to Store a Snippet
 To add a snippet to your account.